Statements of fact are the primary building blocks of reasoned arguments.

 When are premises most likely to be true?

 Ultimately, scientific truth is based on repeated, objective measurements.
 "Objective" measurements are where the measurements themselves do not depend on human judgment or interpretation (therefore qualitative research, case studies, professional opinions, etc. do not provide strong premises for science; Ebell et al., 2004).
-Quantitative research separates data collection (which strives to be objective) and data interpretation (which depends on reason and judgment).
+Scientific research separates data collection (which strives to be quantitative and objective) and data interpretation (which is "qualitative:" depending on reason and judgment).

 Repeatability means that measurements are "reliable": able to be measured by any researchers who make the measurements appropriately.